-- Do you find that you are doing what you most value? - Are you trying to do too much? - Do you have a practice of reflecting on what you tell yourself is at risk when you lose composure? - Do you have an activity outside of work that is both renewing and challenging? - Do you have healthy ways to relieve stress? - Do you spend too much time meeting obligations? - Are you present for those you care about?
+- Do you find that you are doing what you most value? - Are you trying to do too much? - Do you have an activity outside of work that is both renewing and challenging? - Do you have healthy ways to relieve stress? - Do you spend too much time meeting obligations? - Are you present for those you care about?